TheRedBrain/health-and-hunger-overhaul/README.md

 ## Customization
 When the vanilla gamerule "naturalRegeneration" is true, players have a health regeneration of at least 1.

 In the client config an alternative health bar can be enabled and customized.
+The details are explained in [this wiki article](https://github.com/TheRedBrain/overhauled-damage/wiki/Resource-Bar-Customization).

 ## API
 Casting a "LivingEntity" to the "HealthRegeneratingEntity" interface gives access to all relevant methods.